jgraley/inferno-cpp2v/src/node/node_interface.md

 By overloading `IsLocalMatch()`, we have restricted the set of nodes that will match `SpecificInteger` from all other `SpecificInteger`s to just `SpecificInteger`s with the same value, which is a subset of the set of all `SpecificIdentifier`s.
 Hence the word "Specific" in the node name.

-As an aside, `Integer` *could* be built topologically as a sequence of `Bool` literals, to be interpreted in binary.
+As an aside, `Integer` *could* be built topologically as a sequence of `BoolLiteral` literals, to be interpreted in binary.
 Then e.g. constant expression optimisations would need to implement their own binary arithmetic - doing this in S&R would be an interesting exercise.

 ### 5.5 Representing identifiers